genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 Set `enable_logging_runs` to True will enable storage of analytics data.
 It stores for each job creation date, user email, size of query and target, batch type, and tool used.

+Set the `anonymous_analytics` strategy to `group`, `full_hash`, `left_hash` or `dual_hash`.
-Since version 1.3.0, user email is anonymize by matching patterns defined in the `[analytics_groups]` section.
+Since version 1.3.0, `group` strategy anonymize user email by matching patterns defined in the `[analytics_groups]` section.
 If no match is found, the email is replaced by an empty string.

+`full_hash` email is replaced by its sha1 hash, the `left_hash` replace the left part, before the '@' by its sha1 hash, and `dual_hash` replace the left and right part, before and after the '@' by their sha1 hashes.

+The `group` strategy only allows group statistic with an 'a priori' definition of groups, whereas the `full_hash` strategy only allows unique user statistics.
+Then the `left_hash` strategy allows to make some unique user statistics while preserving groups statistics without 'a priori'
+Finally, `dual_hash` does the same as `left_hash` but you need some 'a priori' knowledge to create some groups.

 Set `disable_anonymous_analytics` to True will enable storage of email without anonymization like in previous versions.